Karrthik-Arya/wncc-website.github.io/_pages/event/intern_prep.md

         To help prepare for the gruesome intership season, WnCC along with Career Cell IITB organized this INTERNSHIP PREPARATION PROGRAM.
         <br><br>

  WnCC regularly released DSA preparation booklets (comprising both theory and questions) from 13th to 27th June 2021.
-Moreover, for assistance with the doubts related to the bookletsc we had with us, Aakash Kapoor, an IITB electrical 2020 graduate, currently, a Machine Learning researcher at Samsung.
+Moreover, for assistance with the doubts related to the booklets we had with us, Aakash Kapoor, an IITB electrical 2020 graduate, currently, a Machine Learning researcher at Samsung.
 He also held detailed DSA tech sessions to help people learn.
 These sessions were held a day after the release of the booklet and were specifically focused on the material covered in that booklet.
 <br><br>

 <br><br>